hui3363/DB-project/README.md

 # DB-project
 ### Text mining with MongoDB
-Extract valuable information from large volumes of unstructured data using NoSQL.
+Extract valuable information from large volumes of unstructured  News Article data using NoSQL.

+### Requirements
 - Word Count
 Word count by morpheme